-While the German merger control rules focus solely on the competition aspects of transactions, investments in German companies by non- EU/EFTA investors such as Chinese investors can also be reviewed by the German Ministry of Economics with regard to their impact on German national public order and security.
+While the German merger control rules focus solely on the competition aspects of transactions, investments in German companies by non-EU/EFTA investors such as Chinese investors can also be reviewed by the Federal Ministry for Economic Affairs and Energy (the "Ministry") with regard to their impact on German national public order and security.

-As the total number of Chinese investments in German enterprises has grown considerably over the last years, the relevance of this foreign investment control review has evolved in parallel.
-The scope of relevant provisions has been extended during the last years with further changes expected to come.
+As the total number of Chinese investments in German enterprises has grown over the last years, the relevance of this foreign investment control review has evolved in parallel.
+The scope of relevant provisions for foreign direct investments (FDI) has been extended during the last years.